wechaty/go-wechaty/README.md

 ## QA
 - wechaty-puppet-service: WECHATY_PUPPET_SERVICE_TOKEN not found ?
-  - go-wechaty 是 [wechaty](https://github.com/wechaty/wechaty)(TypeScript) 的 go 语言实现，启动 wechaty 需要 puppet，但目前已知 puppet 都是使用 TypeScript 语言编写，为了能让 go-wechaty 使用这些 puppet，我们可以使用 wechaty-gateway 把 puppet 转换为 grpc 服务，让 go-wechaty 去连接 grpc 服务，go-wechaty -> wechaty-gateway -> puppet，文档: https://wechaty.js.org/docs/puppet-services/diy/
+  - go-wechaty is the go language implementation of wechaty (TypeScript).
+Puppet is required to start wechaty, but it is currently known that puppets are written in TypeScript language.
+In order to enable go-wechaty to use these puppets, we can use wechaty-gateway to convert puppets into grpc service, let go-wechaty connect to the grpc service, go-wechaty -> wechaty-gateway -> puppet, document: https://wechaty.js.org/docs/puppet-services/diy/
   - puppet list: https://wechaty.js.org/docs/puppet-providers/

 ## See Also